zacforsman/zacforsman.github.io/about.md

-I am an evolutionary biologist and ecologist working at the [Hawaiʻi Institute of Marine Biology](http://www.himb.hawaii.edu/), in the [ToBo (Toonen/Bowen) laboratory](http://tobolab.org/people/postdoctoral-researchers/zach-forsman/).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I am an evolutionary biologist and ecologist working at the [Hawaiʻi Institute of Marine Biology](http://www.himb.hawaii.edu/), in the [ToBo (Toonen/Bowen) laboratory](http://tobolab.org/people/postdoctoral-researchers/zach-forsman/).
 I am interested in using molecular tools to learn about evolution and biodiversity.
 Reef building corals are a fascinating and challenging model system because they form the foundation of a threatened and rapidly declining ecosystem.
 They are an ancient and diverse lineage ancestral to most metazoans, and they form a unique partnership with symbiotic algae.
 Marine heat waves cause this partnership to break down, leading to coral bleaching and decline.

-Coral reefs provide essential habitat for fisheries, shoreline protection, sand for beaches, and home to up to 1/4 of marine life.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Coral reefs provide essential habitat for fisheries, shoreline protection, sand for beaches, and home to up to 1/4 of marine life.
 Mass bleaching events have resulted in major declines of reefs globally, and these ecosystems are at the frontlines of climate change.

-Can we maintain and preserve coral reefs for future generations?
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Can we maintain and preserve coral reefs for future generations?